aJimenez19037/iss-tracker/README.md

 ## Purpose

-The purpose of this project is to make working with and looking at the International Space Station data much easier.
-The project uses recent and publicly available data that allows the user to be able to see the ISS position, velocity, location, and more.
+The purpose of this project is to make working with and looking at the International Space Station data ephemeris much easier.
+Ephemeris' data is updated every 3 days and is publicly available data that allows the user to be able to see the ISS position, velocity, location, and more.
+This data is used and maintained by ISS Trajectory Operations and Planning Officer.
+This data is vital for maintaining communications links, planning visiting vehicle encounters, and maintaining the ISS away from possible collisions.
+This project makes the data easier to read and allows users to build upon the ISS tracker for their own personal projects.

 ## Files in Repository